mzurzolo/STBS/Linux/README.md

 These instructions will likely seem foreign to newcomers.
 Some of the directions may seem too general to actually follow (especially steps 4 and 5).
 This setup guide is much easier to understand once you've followed it successfully once (the first time is way harder than the second).

-_Please_ [open an issue (requires a github account)](https://github.com/mzurzolo/STBS/issues) or [submit a question (requires an email address)](QuestionForm.md). to get help.
-(You can also email me at mike@skiptheboringstuff.com) Clicking that link will allow you to submit questions directly, and will help make this guide more usable in the future.
-This page alone has over 50% of the potential pitfalls for this project.
+To get help: [submit a question (requires an email address)](QuestionForm.md) or [open an issue (requires a github account)](https://github.com/mzurzolo/STBS/issues).
+(You can also email me at mike@skiptheboringstuff.com) This page alone has over 50% of the potential pitfalls for this project.
 Ask for help, don't get discouraged.

 ## Recommended Linux Distribution